 As Darley's Australian breeding business expanded, another property was acquired in 2006, this time in Victoria.
 Northwood Park is an historic horse and cattle property and can stand a further 12 stallions.

-In 2002 Darley also established a racehorse breeding stud in Japan, and has since made its first inroads into China.
+In 2002 Darley also established a racehorse breeding stud in Japan.

 Sheikh Mohammed was honoured by the racing industry in 2008 when he was presented with the Cartier Award of Merit for his outstanding contribution to the thoroughbred industry.
 The same year, Stonerside Stables in Paris, Kentucky, was added to Darley’s list of stud farms.